 Ideally, this analysis should be undertaken prior to your arrival back in Australia and again becoming a tax resident as some additional tax flexibility and efficiency may be available if you are not yet a tax resident of Australia.
 There is a general belief that you have 6 month window in which to transfer a pension back into Australia and avoid any tax consequences, but this is only the case if your overseas pension fund qualifies as a "foreign superannuation fund" (FSF) for tax purposes.
-This is typically the situation with UK pension transfers but not for the bulk of overseas pension funds, such as 401(k)'s, Canadian RRSP's and Singaporean CPF - and in these cases tax advice may be a critical determinant in whether you should initiate a transfer, and how it should be implemented.
+This is typically the situation with UK pension transfers but not for the bulk of overseas pension funds, such as 401(k)'s, Canadian RRSP's and Singaporean CPF - and in these cases tax advice may be a critical determinant in whether you should initiate a transfer, and how and when it should be implemented.

 Note that, currently, any after-tax contributions placed in your Australian super fund ("non-concessional contributions") are normally subject to a limit of $100,000 per financial year or $300,000 averaged over three years (for under 65s) - with the result that some transfers may take a number of years to fully complete.
 Note that some extra scope exists to increase contributions but it does depend on a number of factors, including the existing size of your superannuation fund and earnings within the fund post residency in Australia.

 In assessing the desirability of a transfer you also need to consider a number of other benefits to transferring funds to Australia, including: